dhvitOP/bcfd-bdfd-clone/README.md

 NodeJS V16 <br>
 Should know Basics of JS and Express also discord.js lol
 # Upcoming/Todo
+✔ = In Development and ❌ = Pending
 ~~CodeShare from which you can import codes in your bot directly (Almost Made)~~<br>
-Add Slash Commands Options/Arguments for Commands
+Add Slash Commands Options/Arguments for Commands                                             ❌ Creating an APP For Android (NOT IOS I STILL HADN'T LEARNT IOS DEVELOPMENT)                    ✔
 # Info on Codeshare Integration (Done)
 For This Its making a POST Method System, So that any codeshare website can integrate any of this project and add an code import system to their codeshare site. <br>
 Only Discord.js Code Type will be supported (If i don't have any plan to add new language support) <br>